 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

 If you are looking into how a real estate transaction works, you’ve seen just how much paperwork they involve.
 It seems like there’s just document after document, and keeping track is hard.
-To help you out, we’ve come up with this complete review of one of those documents: a Memorandum of Agreement template or deal sheet.
+To help you out, we’ve come up with a complete review of one of those documents: a Memorandum of Agreement (MOA) template, memorandum of understanding (MOU), or deal sheet.
 This review will spell out everything you need to know about this real estate document and make it easy to understand.
 What is a Memorandum of Agreement?
 Is it a legally binding document?
 What happens if you break the agreement?
 What can you expect to see in a Memorandum of Agreement sample?

-Getting into a formal contract is the agreed-upon objective for both the buyer and the seller through cooperative work, common goals, and good faith.
-Both buyer and the seller have the same goal: getting a deal done.
+Getting into a formal contract signed by both parties is the agreed-upon objective for both the buyer and the seller through cooperative work, common goals, and good faith.

 Memos are typically short and sweet, and a simple Memorandum of Agreement is no different.

 This document is just a summary of a proposed transaction that may or may not happen.
-We use this memo in real estate.
-The form summarizes agreed-upon terms that both sides agreed to and would like to move forward with.
+We use this memo in real estate, and the form summarizes agreed-upon terms that both sides agreed to and would like to move forward with.

 As you know, a Memorandum of Agreement sample is just a summary of the potential transaction that may or may not happen.
 So the short answer is no, this document is not legally binding, and that is, at least not on its own.